-The high building provisions, notably those of Articles 3.2.6.2 to 3.2.6.9, would be applicable if the height between the average lowest grade and the uppermost floor level exceeds 18m.
-This aspect should be taken into consideration during the design stage.
+The high building provisions, notably those of Articles 3.2.6.2. to 3.2.6.9, would be applicable if the height between the average lowest grade and the uppermost floor level exceeds 18m.
+This aspect should be taken into consideration during design stage.
 With the proposed new service interstice, this height limit may be exceeded.
-In case of over height, the following measures are to be taken into consideration.
 See Section 7.2 of this report regarding design requirements for the service interstice.
+It should be noted that the high building height limit is to be measured from grade to Level 6 as shown below.